themidnightmaniac/pyamp/README.md

 - **Fetch lyrics** from the internet.
 - **Find you a girlfriend**.

-This is my first ever project in any programming language, so the code is quite messy and unoptimized.
-If you'd like to contribute, feel free to fork and open a pr.
-Contributions are always welcome.
-If you find any bugs or have suggestions, please open an issue, and I'll be happy to help!
+If you find any bugs or have suggestions, please open an issue, and I'll be happy to help.
 ### More: [Installation](doc/install.md) | [Configuration](doc/config.md) | [Screenshots](doc/screenshots.md)